sloria/www/content/2013-03-28-microprojects.md

 - **Online classes** - Finished about a third of [Design of Computer Programs][docp] (Udacity) and the first week of [Functional Programming in Scala][scala] (Coursera).
 Both Norvig and Odersky offer great introductions to functional programming.

-- [**This website**](http://stevenloria.com) - Thanks to [Jekyll Bootstrap][JB] and [Github Pages][github-pages], this was amazingly simple.
+- **This website** - Thanks to [Jekyll Bootstrap][JB] and [Github Pages][github-pages], this was amazingly simple.

 [^1]: Similar in spirit to [this](http://adambard.com/blog/PHP-ruby-python-clojure-webapps-by-example/), except that my purpose was solely to teach myself rather than provide good examples of the different languages.

-[^2]: I've found that one of the most efficient ways for me to start learning a new language/framework/etc. is to build a small, single-purpose app using it.
-I don't mean an app from a tutorial (e.g. the ubiquitous 20-minute blog) but an app that I actually find interesting.
-The app can be embarrassingly small and messy, as Reversr was, and I still end up **learning more in less time than it takes for to find "*the best tutorial for learning X*" on Google.**
+[^2]: I've found that one of the most efficient ways for me to start learning a new language/framework/etc. is to build a small,
+    single-purpose app using it.
+The app can be embarrassingly small and messy, as Reversr was, and I still end up
+    **learning more in less time than it takes for to find "*the best tutorial for learning X*" on Google.**

 [reversr-py]: http://www.github.com/sloria/reversr
 [reversr-rb]: http://www.github.com/sloria/reversr-artanis